 - the environment has been, is being or is likely to be damaged; or

-If the worker is an employee and he or she is dismissed for having made a protected disclosure, he or she may succeed in bringing a claim for automatic unfair dismissal under the Employment Rights Act, section 103A.
-In these circumstances, the employee does not need any qualifying service for unfair dismissal.
+If you are an employee and you are dismissed for having made a protected disclosure, you may succeed in bringing a claim for automatic unfair dismissal under the Employment Rights Act, section 103A.
+In these circumstances, you do not need 2 years of service, which you normally do, unfair dismissal.

 Similarly, if you are a worker (the definition of which is broader than an employee) and have been subjected to a detriment on the ground that you have made a protected disclosure which does not constitute a dismissal, you may succeed in bringing a claim under claim under the Employment Rights Act 1996, section 47B and section 48.
 Again, you would not need two years of service in order to do so.